kat-wehr/dmd-100-su18/projects/ritual/develop-iterate-prototype.md

 # Develop: Iterate prototype

 This is the first round of iterative improvement.
 Read your feedback and consider how to implement the recommendations from course instructors and your peers.
+Keep in mind, your work should not be "high fidelity," concentrate on iterating and perfecting the app as if it were a sketch.

 ## Instructions: